 I completed my Bachelor’s in History with Education Studies at Bath Spa University in 2012, but I didn’t stop there!
 Following my heart, I knew that teaching was the ideal career path for me.
 I love the ‘light bulb moments’, the positive relationships that teachers can build with their students and sharing my love for learning.
 Immediately after having obtained my Bachelor’s degree, I continued at Bath Spa University for my teacher training.
 I graduated in the summer of 2013 with a PGCE (Early Years and Primary).
 Determined to share my passion for learning and to continue my international adventure, I arrived in Dubai for my first teaching post at an American international school in August 2013.

-This will be my fourth year teaching Year 4 at NAS Dubai.
+This will be my sixth year teaching Year 4.
 I am looking forward to encouraging my new students to be ambitious, proactive and hard-working members of our community.
 It will be a wonderful year during which I am very excited about getting to know all my students, working collaboratively within a professional, close-knit team and to participating in some spectacular learning.
 I have a very energetic teaching style and encourage my students to be inquisitive, critical thinkers.
 In my classroom, students can find a place where they are encouraged to participate in discussions, a place that promotes confidence and smiling faces, and where they can feel safe to share their ideas and thoughts.
 Whilst I have high expectations of my students, I am eager to build trusting and positive relationships with them all!

 In my free time, I love learning new languages, working out at the gym, sipping coconut lattes at Starbucks with a good book and travelling around the globe to visit my family.
 I speak five languages; Dutch, English, French, Spanish and German, and am currently learning Swahili as my husband is from Kenya.
+In May 2020, we were blessed with the arrival of our gorgeous little Ariella, who is my daily inspiration and motivation to make this world a better place!

 “Let us remember: one book, one pen, one child and one teacher can change the world!” – Malala Yousafzai